KanodiaKash/Portfolio/README.md

 # Portfolio
-Here is my portfolio which tells a little about me.
-Hope to meet you and showcase my skills and talents :)
+Hey there!

+My name is Kashish Kanodia, and I'm a sophomore at IIT Guwahati.
+To tell you a little about myself, I'm a hardworking, selectively extroverted, passionate, and perseverant individual currently exploring the programming domain.
+I'm currently learning C++ and OOPs and plan to master them soon.

+Apart from programming, I enjoy traveling, dancing, sports, and writing.